By: Team F11-1 Since: March 2020 Licence: MIT

 4.10.3.
 Summary

-In summary, this section addresses how the graph obtains information on the past seven DailyFoodLog
+In summary, this section addresses how the graph obtains information on the past seven DailyFoodLog, and correspondingly

 to the user.